thelfer/mfem-mgis/docs/source/developer_guide/contributing_guide.rst

 .. warning::

-  By submitting a patch, you agree to allow the project owners to license your work under the the terms of the LGPL License.
+  By submitting a patch, you agree to allow the project owners to license your work under the terms of the LGPL License.

 Before creating a pull request, please follow these steps to ensure that your developments are up to date with the master branch: